Jaraxxus-Me/10708_proj/README.md

 ## Acknowledgements

 Our codebase is built on top of [NSCL](https://github.com/vacancy/NSCL-PyTorch-Release) and [ReferIt3D](https://github.com/referit3d/referit3d).
-Please feel free to email me at joycj@stanford.edu if any problems arise.